-Last year and this year has been defining in itself in many ways.
-And yet in other ways maybe not. it has widely impact the world and society and my country.
-It has impact my life and those around me.
+Last year and this year have been defined in themselves in many ways.
+And yet in other ways maybe not. it has widely impacted the world and society and my country.
+It has impacted my life and those around me.
 But I feel my routine has not changed all that much.
 I was impacted prior to that with my vertigo and I have been constantly adapting and adjusting to that for more than three years now.
-That drop in functionality and that adjustment has defined me a whole lot more.
+That drop in functionality and that adjustment have defined me a whole lot more.
 Not being able to drive.
 Learning how to do things differently and pace a whole lot differently.
 Being able to do less.
 Picking up drawing because it is challenging but also something I can do when not able to focus well.
-By the time the pandemic hit I think my resilience was at an all time high no matter how many knocks that had in store and yeah I think it has a whole lot of those handy for everyone.
+By the time the pandemic hit I think my resilience was at an all-time high no matter how many knocks that had in store and yeah I think it has a whole lot of those handy for everyone.
 I just feel like I can endure them.
 Maybe things will get whittled down to the basics but somehow, I hope, we all come out the other side.

 But my routine has not changed much.
 Just … refined as I adapted and ever so slowly gently added things in.
 That to me is progress.
 Personal progress.
 Maybe everything else sucks but in that area it is progressing ever so slowly.
 Although I find it hard to get out and about still but at the moment no where to get out and about to.